In most of the action movies, spies use special glasses to see in the dark room.

 The first commercial night vision goggles were developed by Vladimir K. Zworykin at Radio Corporation of America, after WW-II.
-It’s intended for civilian use.
+It’s mainly intended for civilian use.

 Night vision device are also called as Night Optical Device and Night Vision Goggles.
-The night vision goggles are two eyepiece models; a two eye-piece that is seen through a single image tube, and a two piece sight seen through a dual image tube.
+The night vision goggles are two eyepiece models; a two eye-piece that is seen through a single image tube, or a two piece sight seen through a dual image tube.

 The night vision goggles are mainly used for a wide variety of applications such as military defense, law enforcement, security, hunting, navigation, surveillance, entertainment, wildlife, observation, and camping.

-Night vision goggles use green color to see objects because the human eye can distinguish more shades of green than any other color.
+Night vision goggles use green color to see objects as the human eye can distinguish more shades of green when compared to any other color.
 The human eye is sensitive to light of all colors.

 They cannot work in complete darkness, they do need a light source.
 It’s also easier to look at green screens for a long period than to look at black and white ones.

 Applications of the Night Vision Goggles

 Image enhancement and Thermal imaging are often used by the police and the securities, particularly for surveillance.
 The following applications of night vision technologies are explained.

 Military Defense and Law Enforcement

 It helps them to detect and prevent the disruption of an enemy.
-Two types of night vision devices are used for military purposes.
-Image intensifiers and thermal imagers.
+Two types of night vision devices are used for military purposes such as Image intensifiers and thermal imagers.